 "Home-Based [Child Care.]
 Childcare.
-A home occupation in which childcare services are provided [on a part-time basis] during any part of a 24-hour day to no more than six children at any given time who are not members of the household, and that is licensed by the State department of human services.
-Non-household members may provide childcare services to clients on a temporary basis if the resident caregiver becomes unavailable due to illness or emergency.
+A home occupation in which [child-care] childcare services are provided [en a part-time basis] during any portion of a 24-hour day to no more than six children at any given time who are not members of the household, and that is licensed by the State department of human services.
+In addition to one employee of the home occupation who is allowed on the property at any given time, if the principal caregiver that is a household member becomes unavailable due to illness or emergency, an additional non-household member may be allowed on the property to provide childcare services on a temporary basis to substitute for the principal caregiver.
 See also child daycare."

 "Home Occupation.
-Any activity intended to produce income that is carried on within a dwelling[${\bar{7}}$] unit, accessory structure to a dwelling[${\bar{7}}$] unit, or on a zoning lot used principally for [dwelling] residential purposes.
+Any activity intended to produce income that is carried on within a dwelling[-] unit, accessory structure to a dwelling[-] unit, or on a zoning lot used principally for [dwelling] residential purposes.
 Home occupations include the use of any residential premise as a base for an off-premise, income-producing activity."